-Knowing of the opioids currently impacting the health of New England citizens is what makes GateHouse one of the best sober houses in NH.
+Knowing of the opioids currently impacting the health of New England citizens is what makes GateHouse Sober Community one of the best sober living homes in NH.
 We want to help our participants and anyone who suffers from addiction, and the best way to achieve that objective is to be aware of the dangerous additions to our communities.

 At the end of April, Governor Chris Sununu called a news conference in Manchester with various state officials to discuss the newest opioid to cause three deaths in NH called carfentanil.
 Carfentanil is a synthetic opioid that is said to be 100 times more potent than fentanyl, another opioid that has taken many lives across New England.